fermyon/summer-of-spin/challenge-1/README.md

 - Building Spin apps with pre-build components
 - Reading from a file (optional)

+### Scenario

+You are the head coach of an intensely competitive Summer soccer team, and you have been having trouble with the coaches of the other teams intercepting key plays that will help you win the Summer tournament.
+You have created a foolproof plan that will ensure your victory.
+All you need to do is add one more player's name to the plan; however, you accidentally encrypted the plan before you could add the final player.
+You need to decrypt the plan, add the final player's name, and then re-encrypt the plan for safekeeping.

 ### \*\*\*\**DISCLAIMER*\*\*\*\*

 This challenge includes a WebAssembly component (`/encryption-module/main.wasm`) that performs cryptographic operations.
 While it's not a concern in this case because there is no sensitive data being handled, performing cryptographic tasks in a WebAssembly application is not secure.
 Specifically, WebAssembly doesn't have constant-time operations, which opens up vulnerabilities to [timing attacks](https://en.m.wikipedia.org/wiki/Timing_attack).
 Please reach out to us via [Discord](https://www.fermyon.com/blog/fermyon-discord) with any questions.